westandy/tutorials/README.md

 dispatch({ type: 'STOP_TICK' });
 ```
 3. Like thunks and sagas, we can handle complicated asynchronous sequences, but in "observable" style
+4. Epics, like Sagas, allow a cleaner way to handle side effects and errors, and return the original state

 # References